-- (1) Reserved for future codification purposes. - (2) Independent pharmacy.
+- Reserved for future codification purposes.
+(1) - (2) Independent pharmacy. - As defined in G.S.
+58-51-37. - Insured.
+An individual covered by a health benefit plan.
+(3) - Pharmacy.
 As defined in G.S.
-58-51-37. - (3) Insured.
-An individual covered by a health benefit plan. - (4) Pharmacy.
-As defined in G.S.
-58-51-37. - (5) Pharmacy benefits manager or PBM.
-As defined in G.S.
-58-56A-1. - Pharmacy services administrative organization or PSAO.
-An entity operating within this State that contracts with one or more independent pharmacies to conduct business with third-party payers on behalf of the independent pharmacy or pharmacies to provide administrative services to the independent pharmacy or pharmacies and to negotiate and enter into contracts with third-party payers or PBMs on behalf of the independent pharmacy or pharmacies.
-Administrative services provided on behalf of one or more independent pharmacies may include one or more of the following: - a.
-Assistance with claims. - b.
-Assistance with audits. - c.
-Centralized payment. - d.
-Certification in specialized care programs.
+58-51-37.
+(4) - (5) Pharmacy benefits manager or PBM. - As defined in G.S.
+58-56A-1. - (6) Pharmacy services administrative organization or PSAO. - An entity operating within this State that contracts with one or more independent pharmacies to conduct business with third-party payers on behalf of the independent pharmacy or pharmacies to provide administrative services to the independent pharmacy or pharmacies and to negotiate and enter into contracts with third-party payers or PBMs on behalf of the independent pharmacy or pharmacies.
+Administrative services provided on behalf of one or more independent pharmacies may include one or more of the following: - Assistance with claims. a.